expfactory/expfactory/docs/pages/1-generate.md

 # Custom Configuration
 If you want more specificity to configure your container, you might want to customize the database or experiment variables.
-This isn't developed much at this point (please give me your feedback) however we can review the current options.

 ## Variables
 When you run a build with `vanessa/expfactory-builder` image, there are other command line options available pertaining to the database and study id.
 Try running `docker run vanessa/expfactory-builder build --help` to see usage.